JBM (Healthcare) Limited Debuts on The Main Board of SEHK

-HONG KONG, Feb 5, 2021 - (ACN Newswire) - JBM (Healthcare) Limited ("JBM Healthcare" or "Company", together with its subsidiaries, the "Group"), a Hong Kong-based company that markets and distributes branded healthcare products across Greater China, Southeast Asia and certain other countries, started trading today on the Main Board of The Stock Exchange of Hong Kong Limited ("SEHK") under stock code 2161.
+HONG KONG SAR - Media OutReach - 5 February 2021 - JBM (Healthcare) Limited ("JBM Healthcare" or "Company", together with its subsidiaries, the "Group"), a Hong Kong-based company that markets and distributes branded healthcare products across Greater China, Southeast Asia and certain other countries, started trading today on the Main Board of The Stock Exchange of Hong Kong Limited ("SEHK") under stock code 2161.

+JBM Healthcare's diversified brand portfolio comprises a total of 20 principal brands, including 11 third-party brands and 9 own brands.

 As a subsidiary of Jacobson Pharma Corporation Limited ("Jacobson Pharma"; Stock Code: 2633), JBM Healthcare is a unique field player with drug expertise and ethical heritage that prioritises product efficacy and quality to meet consumers' healthcare needs.
 As a leading healthcare brand operator in Hong Kong, the Group carried a total of 20 principal brands, including 11 third-party brands and 9 own brands covering both OTC proprietary medicines and OTC proprietary Chinese medicines.
 Upon completion of the public listing, Jacobson Pharma continues to indirectly hold over 50% equity interest in JBM Healthcare and JBM Healthcare remains as a subsidiary of Jacobson Pharma.